VictorJunqueira1/study-assistant/README.en.md

 # Study Assistant

 **Study Assistant** is a personal web system developed to help you organize and manage your studies across multiple areas such as Programming, Mathematics, and English.
-The system allows you to get a consolidated view of your progress, make digital notes, and quickly access your courses.
+The system allows you to get a consolidated view of your progress and quickly access your courses.

 ## Table of Contents